cuongbuoi/ecom-mcp/README.md

 ### Running Your MCP Server

-There are multiple ways to run your MCP server depending on your needs:
+There are multiple ways to run your MCP server depending on your specific needs:

 #### Test with CLI